lm-sys/lm-sys.github.io/blog/2024-04-18-arena-hard.md

 Forecasting is a delicate balance between confidence and uncertainty.
 Therefore, a good benchmark should show confidence when separating clearly unequal models, but should demonstrate uncertainty when ranking differences between legitimately similar models.
 One might argue we only need to look at how confident a given benchmark is at separating model pairs.
 A good benchmark is not necessarily always confident at separating models– you don’t want your benchmark to be confidently incorrect.
 For example, given a pair of models A and B and benchmark 1 and 2.
 Let’s assume ground truth is model A is better than model B. We bootstrap both benchmark 1 and 2 and retrieve their confidence intervals for both model’s performances.
 Benchmark 1 confidently predicts model B is better than A while Benchmark 2 predicts model B is better than A with low confidence.
 In this case, we should say Benchmark 2 is actually better than Benchmark 1 at predicting this pair of models.
 This is to say, high confidence should be rewarded only when the answer is correct, and low confidence is better when incorrect.

-In this problem context, we introduce the prediction criteria as simply the binary indicator 1{model_a < model_b} for some model pairing.
-The forecast gives a probability that this indicator is true, p(a < b).
-A higher probability forecast indicates greater confidence that 1{model_a < model_b} will be true.
-We can generate these probability predictions using bootstrapped score mean and variance, which in turn define a normal distribution.
-We then resolve the ground truth label for 1{model_a < model_b} using Chatbot Arena scores.
+In this problem context, we introduce the prediction criteria as simply the binary indicator **1**$(\pi_a < \pi_b)$ for some model pair ($\pi_a$ and $\pi_b$).
+The forecast gives a probability that this indicator is true, $P(\pi_a < \pi_b)$.
+A higher probability forecast indicates greater confidence that **1**$(\pi_a < \pi_b)$ will be true.
+We can generate these probability predictions using bootstrapped score mean and variance, which in turn define a gaussian distribution.
+We then resolve the ground truth label for **1**$(\pi_a < \pi_b)$ using Chatbot Arena's Bradley Terry coefficients.

 A well-defined fair-in-expectation loss for forecasting is the Brier score loss.
 Brier score rewards confidence when forecasts are correct while punishing confident errors.
-We can calculate the loss over a benchmark prediction of 1{model_a < model_b} for each model pair with respect to the Chatbot Area ground truth scores to quantify a benchmark’s forecasting performance.
+We can calculate the loss over a benchmark prediction of **1**$(\pi_a < \pi_b)$ for each model pair with respect to the Chatbot Area ground truth scores to quantify a benchmark’s forecasting performance.
 Here we assume Chatbot Arena as “ground truth” as both Alpaca 2.0 LC and Arena Hard are advertised as an inexpensive alternative to Chatbot Arena as an evaluation pipeline.
-We will conduct future study on correlation comparison when we draw Arena Bradley Terry from similar distributions as given benchmark.
+We will conduct future study on correlation comparison where we instead use Chatbot Arena's Bradley Terry coefficient derived from similar distributions as the given benchmark.

 We find that Arena Hard averages much lower forecasting loss, demonstrating that it is both accurate in score, and accurate in confidence level.
 <div style="display: flex; gap: 10px;">